 Allocate emissions to the product

-With the raw data and emission factors in hand, the next step is to allocate the emissions to the specific products your client is purchasing.
+With the raw data and emission factors in hand, the next step is to allocate the emissions to the specific products your company is purchasing.
 This is where product-specific calculations differ from general corporate emissions accounting.

 You can allocate emissions using one of the following methods:

-• Process-specific allocation: If certain products require more energy-intensive processes, such as specialized treatments or additional assembly, allocate emissions based on the energy intensity of these processes.
+- Process-specific allocation: If certain products require more energy-intensive processes, such as specialized treatments or additional assembly, allocate emissions based on the energy intensity of these processes.

 Review, refine, and collaborate